bergmeister/posh-vsts-cli/README.md

 A `PowerShell` helper that enhances the [vsts-cli](https://github.com/Microsoft/vsts-cli):

 - Wraps the CLI internally and converts the JSON or table output to a PowerShell object
-- Tab completion (experimental but already working for group and subgroup commands, e.g. `vsts build queue`)
+- Tab completion (currently under development but it already working for group and subgroup commands, e.g. `vsts build queue`)

 ![Subgroup and command tab completion](demos/tabcompletion_demo.gif)
 ![Subgroup and command tab completion](demos/Convert-fromVstsCli.gif)